 The 4‑H Team

-Program leadership under the direction of the county 4-H professional is funded by the Hudson County Executive and the Board of Chosen Freeholders, the Department of Parks, Recreation, and Cultural Affairs, Cook College, Rutgers University, and the United States Department of Agriculture.
+Program leadership under the direction of the county 4‑H professional is funded by the Hudson County Executive and the Board of Chosen Freeholders, the Department of Parks, Recreation, and Cultural Affairs, the Rutgers School of Environmental and Biological Sciences, Rutgers University, and the United States Department of Agriculture.

 Programs for Youth